nationalarchives/front-end-development-guide/2017/profile-peer-review-checklist.md

 ### Comments from peer reviewer and developer(s)

+Design elements meets with The National Archive design guide.

 ## Checkpoint 2: Development

 A pull request has been conducted before any code is merged to `develop` and the reviewer is satisfied that all development standards have been met.

 ### Comments from peer reviewer and developer(s)

+A pull request has been requested.

 ## Checkpoint 3: Testing